Losant/losant-docs/docs/data-tables/overview.md

 ### Advanced Queries

 If you'd like to build an advanced query, you may choose the `Advanced` option in the mode selector.
-Losant uses a syntax similar to [MongoDB's find() syntax](https://docs.mongodb.com/manual/reference/method/db.collection.find/).
+Losant uses a query language similar to [MongoDB's find() syntax](https://docs.mongodb.com/manual/reference/method/db.collection.find/).

 ![Data Table Advanced Query](/images/data-tables/data-table-advanced-query.png "Data Table Advanced Query")